CptFalcon95/Falcon-cloud-storage/README.md

     `SSL_ENABLED={true}`

 ## Users
 A user is a `Guest` when not logged in.
-A logged in user is either a `User` or a `Admin`.
-There are no other levels of authority yet.
+A logged in user is either a `User` or a `Admin` There are no other levels of authority yet

 ## Features
 - User features: